annabavaresco/pstrentino/README.md

-# Predictions of Waiting Time in Trentino ERs
+# Predictions of Waiting Times in Trentino ERs
 Developed by Anna Bavaresco, Sara Zuffi

 Project for Big Data Technologies course at the University of Trento, academic year 2020/2021.